 First, there are the technological requirements.
 To use internet video in a regular classroom, teachers need a computer, projector, speakers and internet access.
 If learners are working independently, then a computer lab is necessary, unless the school has a BYOD (bring your own device) policy.

 Although the internet can provide authentic videos, there is content that is not appropriate for the classroom context.
 The teacher should review the videos prior to showing them, according to what the school and local culture would deem acceptable.
-There are educational websites, such as the British Council’s LearnEnglish Teens, which have pre-selected video content which has been chosen by teachers of teenagers and considered to be appropriate for 13 to 17-year-olds.
+The Video zone section on the British Council's LearnEnglish Teens website has a selection of video clips specifically for teenagers who are learning English, chosen by teachers of teenagers and considered to be appropriate for 13 to 17-year-olds.
+Teenagers can watch videos clips and do exercises to improve their listening, vocabulary and grammar, as well as learning about what's going on in the world.

 How should the model of a normal listening lesson be adapted when using video?